Abacoa, Florida: Transportation

 Depending on the neighborhood, a house in Abacoa is 1-3 miles from an entrance to Interstate 95.
 Commercial airline service is a 22-minute drive away at PBI, a one-hour drive away at FLL, and a 1.5-hour drive away at MIA.
 General aviation facilities are available at PBI, at F45, and a 30-minute drive away at the Stuart, Florida airport.
 Abacoa is served by the PalmTrans #10 bus, which runs from the West Jupiter Recreation Center to the (Palm Beach) Gardens Mall where transfers may be made to additional bus routes.
 The closest commuter rail station is a 15-minute drive away in Mangonia Park and the train there goes to the Miami International Airport.
 The closest intercity rail is Brightline in downtown West Palm Beach, a 25-minute drive, which travels between Miami and Orlando.
 An AMTRAK station is also available in West Palm Beach, with direct trains connecting to Tampa, Chicago, Washington, D.C., and New York City.

 Planning

 Abacoa is split into 17 different neighborhoods, each containing its own style of architecture.
 At peak, management anticipates Abacoa will contain 6,073 residences, and about 3000000 sqft of commercial space.

 One consistent feature among the neighborhoods is that garages are typically served by alleys and, thus, the fronts of the houses are not dominated by garage doors.

 Abacoa is also home to Roger Dean Stadium, which is located near the Town Center part of the community, an urban open air street with multiple restaurants.
 Abacoa is also home to Florida Atlantic University's Harriet L. Wilkes Honors College, a Scripps Research Institute sister facility, and the Max Planck Florida Institute for Neuroscience, the Max Planck Society's first non-European research institute.

+Greenways

+According to the EPA, Abacoa includes "393 acres of preserved open space includes parks throughout Abacoa’s neighborhoods and a 260-acre greenway that protects the ecosystem of wetlands and pine woods, 60 acres of which are set aside as an endangered gopher tortoise habitat."
+The EPA adds that "In addition to providing wildlife habitat, recreation, and educational opportunities, Abacoa’s greenways and lakes manage stormwater runoff from the entire community.
+The greenways capture rainfall, allowing it to slowly seep into the ground instead of running off the surface."

+Signage within the Greenway explains how the approach differs from earlier suburban developments in Florida.

+The bad old days vs. Abacoa: